ibm-cloud-docs/openwhisk/actions_web.md

     ```
     {: screen}

     b.
 Test the action by using a query parameter.
-You can test the action by either:{: #query_test}
+You can test the action by either:

         * Running the following cURL command.